MicrosoftDocs/windows-iotcore-docs/windows-iotcore/archive/AllJoynCodeGen.md

 ---

 > [!NOTE]
-> AllJoyn is no longer compatible with Windows 10 IoT.
-For questions, please open an issue on GitHub or leave us feedback in the comments below.# AllJoyn CodeGen Tool
+> You are viewing archived documentation.
+AllJoyn is no longer supported by Windows 10 IoT.
+For questions, please open an issue on GitHub or leave us feedback in the comments below.

 We've created a code generation tool, AllJoynCodeGen, that generates a complete Windows Runtime component using an XML description of one or more AllJoyn interfaces derived from a specification or device.